Pre- And Pregnancy needs!

 To fill the daily norm of PUFAs, you need to eat quality fish every day, which can be difficult to find on store shelves.

-Fruits and vegetables from the supermarket look beautiful, but from the point of view of vitamin value they are not attractive at all; In addition, many of them contain pesticides and nitrates, which are part of nitrogenous fertilizers.
+from the supermarket look beautiful, but from the point of view of vitamin value they are not attractive at all; In addition, many of them contain pesticides and nitrates, which are part of nitrogenous fertilizers.
 They are also treated to prolong shelf life.

 Vegetables and fruits from farmer’s markets are the best choice, but their nutritional value depends on the quality of the soil and the growing conditions.